anaptecs/jeaf-generator.io/uml-modeling-guide/jmm/Example.md

 ---

 # Stereotype `«Example»`
 Stereotype `«Example»` can be used to add example values to properties in the UML model.
-These example values will be added to OpenAPI specifications and to Java code.
+These example values will be added to OpenAPI specifications and to Java code as comment.

 <br>